Future Leader,

 An ideal candidate would meet 5 qualifications:

-A passion for the gospel: We don’t do fluff.
+1. A passion for the gospel: We don’t do fluff.
 We don’t do self-help spirituality.
-We want to train leaders who believes that the gospel of Jesus Christ (his saving death on the cross to forgive our sins and cover us with his righteousness) is at the center of every square inch of his life.
-We preach gospel-centered sermons, we sing gospel-centered songs, we pray gospel-centered liturgies, and we launch gospel-centered communities, so if you’re just a consumeristic self-help religious person, our residency will chew you up and spit you out.
+We want to train leaders who believe that the gospel of Jesus Christ (his saving death on the cross to forgive our sins and cover us with his righteousness) is at the center of every square inch of his life.
+We preach gospel-centered sermons, we sing gospel-centered songs, we pray gospel-centered liturgies, and we launch gospel-centered communities, so if you’re just a consumeristic religious person, our residency will chew you up and spit you out.

-A passion for mission: If you want a cushy Christian bubble, keep scrolling.
+3. A passion for mission: If you want a cushy Christian bubble, keep scrolling.
 We want to train leaders who want to reach the big, bad unbelieving world.
-He is not comfortable spending all of his time with church people, but he lives with an awareness that God has called him to bring the gospel to the world.
+The ideal candidate is not comfortable spending all of his time with church people, but he lives with an awareness that God has called him to bring the gospel to the world.
 Our church does not exist for itself but for the sake of our city, and so you’ll be a fish out of water if you think you exist for yourself.

-Allergic to cowardice: We want to train leaders who don’t want to play it safe.
+4. Allergic to cowardice: We want to train leaders who don’t want to play it safe.
 By definition, leadership exists to take people where they need to go NOT where they want to go (otherwise there is no need for leadership).
 The ideal candidate knows there will be conflict, hardship and he expects to roll up his sleeves and run into the mess.
 You can’t be a jerk (read your Bible), but you also can’t run away from tough conversations.
 If you don’t want more steel in your spine, you’re not the right fit.